SovereignCloudStack/scs-did-creator/README.md

 The following attribute MUST be set:

 - `issuer`: Issuer of DID document, which is the DID itself.
-- `verification-methods` List of public keys used as verification methods in DID document to be generated. scs-did-creator sets JWK as verification method.
-JWK is formatted according to [RFC 7517](https://datatracker.ietf.org/doc/html/rfc7517#section-4)) as verification method only. s At least one verification method MUST be set:
+- `verification-methods`: List of public keys used as verification methods in DID document to be generated. scs-did-creator sets JWK as verification method.
+JWK is formatted according to [RFC 7517](https://datatracker.ietf.org/doc/html/rfc7517#section-4) as verification method only.
+At least one verification method MUST be set:
-  -

   - `key`: Absolute file path to private key file.
 Using this setting adds JWK as verification method expressed by parameters `n` and `e`, only
   - `x509`: Either path or url to X.509 certificate chain.
 Generator uses public key being referred by first certificate as verification method.
-Specifying certificate as file path adds [`x5c`](), using an URL, adds [`x5u`](https://datatracker.ietf.org/doc/html/rfc7517#section-4.6) parameter to JWK format.
+Specifying certificate as file path adds [`x5c`](https://datatracker.ietf.org/doc/html/rfc7517#section-4.7), using an URL, adds [`x5u`](https://datatracker.ietf.org/doc/html/rfc7517#section-4.6) parameter to JWK format.

 **Note**: Each entry in `verification-method` will adds an additional verification method to DID document.
 Eg. the following configuration file, will result in a DID document with three verification methods.